TongkunGuan/RFN/README.md

 # Text Detection for Industrial Scene with Refined Feature-attentive Network

-# Hightlights

-- 87.05 F-measure on the MPSC benchmark.
-- 84.9 F-measure on the MSRA-TD500 benchmark.
-- 73.2 F-measure on the USTB-SV1K benchmark.
-- 91.6 F-measure on the ICDAR2013 benchmark.
-- 73.0 F-measure on the ICDAR2017-MLT benchmark.

 [comment]: <> (and testing speed can reach 6.99 fps with 768px &#40;tested in single GPU of Tesla V100&#41;)
 ## Environments
 - Ubuntu 16.04